ngaylinn/epigenetic-gol-v1-results/README.md

 For more information on the motivation, design, and execution of the project that produced these results, check out the [README file](https://github.com/ngaylinn/epigenetic-gol-v1/blob/main/README.md) for the source repository or this [slide deck](https://docs.google.com/presentation/d/1ZIYj8Rg4xPHukQ-Glk9_IZTgimEYh5dtWsyXrbkX9Dc/edit?usp=sharing).
+For discussion and analysis of the results in this repository, check out [this writeup](ANALYSIS.md).

+The rest of this file describes the contents of this repository.

 This repository actually has two sets of results in two top-level directories.
 The `paper` directory holds all data used for writing the scientific paper for